 If you create a custom post type in WordPress, its slug will be added to the permalink (URL) structure by default.
 This can be desirable for grouping types of posts together, but it can also result in longer, harder-to-remember URLs, not to mention articles that don’t rank as highly on Google according to Yoast, who is an authority on WordPress search engine optimization (SEO).
 In this post, I’ll cover how to safety and properly remove the custom post type slug from your permalinks.

-2. Create a plugin for our new code to live in (yes, it could go in the functions.php file, but then it’d be lost if the theme were changed!).
+Create a plugin for our new code to live in (yes, it could go in your theme’s functions.php file, but then it’d be lost if the theme were changed!).

-3. Filter the permalink for our custom post type such that all published posts don’t have the slug in the URI:
+Filter the permalink for our custom post type so that all published posts don’t have the slug in their URLs: